Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Linear Optics in IOTA

-where $Q_s$ is the equilibrium synchrotron tune corresponding to $V_1$, evaluated using Eq.~(\ref{eq:qs}), and $n_\mathrm{ad}$ is the adiabaticity factor.
-The results of numerical simulations conducted using the PyORBIT code\cite{Shishlo2015, PyORBIT-IOTA2024} are shown in Fig.~\ref{fig:sigma_delta}.
-In these simulations, we initialize a coasting beam modeled using 10\textsuperscript{5} macro-particles, with the nominal energy and transverse emittances specified in Table~\ref{tab:protoninj}, and track the beam for 2000~turns in the \textit{DN} lattice.
+where $Q_s$ is the equilibrium synchrotron tune corresponding to $V_1$, evaluated using Eq.~(\ref{eq:qs})\textcorrection{.} The results of numerical simulations conducted using the PyORBIT code \cite{Shishlo2015, PyORBIT-IOTA2024} are shown in Fig.~\ref{fig:sigma_delta}.
+In these simulations, we initialize a coasting beam modeled using 10\textsuperscript{5} macro-particles, with the nominal energy and transverse emittances specified in Table~\ref{tab:protoninj}, and track the beam for 2000~turns in the \textit{DN} lattice, \textaddition{accounting for single-particle dynamics only}.
 The adiabatic capture parameters are set to $t_1 = 1000$ and $n_\mathrm{ad} = 10$.
 We repeat these simulations for multiple values of injected momentum spread, beam energy, and final voltage, within the ranges given in Table~\ref{tab:protoninj}.
 Each gray band in Fig.~\ref{fig:sigma_delta} depicts $\sigma_{\delta,\mathrm{eq}}$ as a function of $V_1$ starting from a fixed value of $\sigma_{\delta,\mathrm{inj}}$.
 The lower and upper limits of the band corresponds to beam energies 2.5~MeV and 2.3~MeV respectively.
-The blue shaded region includes all configurations where $V_1 \geq V_\mathrm{min}(\sigma_{\delta,\mathrm{inj}})$, where we can calculate the minimum capture voltage using Eq.~(\ref{eq:vmin}).
-Both the \textit{DN} lattice and the ensemble of \textit{ECOOL} lattices exhibit similar values of final momentum spread since the phase-slip factor for all lattices is $|\eta| \sim 1$.
+The blue shaded region includes all configurations where \textcorrection{$V_1 \geq V_\mathrm{min}(2\sigma_{\delta,\mathrm{inj}})$, where the minimum voltage is calculated using Eq.~(\ref{eq:vmin}) in order to capture twice the injected rms momentum spread.} \textaddition{Since the initial momentum distribution is Gaussian, beam loss is less than 5~\% inside the blue shaded region.} Both the \textit{DN} lattice and the ensemble of \textit{ECOOL} lattices exhibit similar values of final momentum spread since the phase-slip factor for all lattices is $|\eta| \sim 1$.
 Consequently, the range of equilibrium momentum spread shown in Table~\ref{tab:latticeparams} is similar for both the \textit{DN} and the \textit{ECOOL} lattices.\\

 The primary focus of research with protons in IOTA is to analyze the dynamics of beams with incoherent betatron tune shifts approaching 0.5.
 The beam distribution, intensity, and the geometry of the vacuum chamber determine the incoherent tune shifts.
-Assuming a beam with a Gaussian distribution in transverse phase-space, with rms size much smaller than the beam pipe, and a total intensity $N$, the incoherent tune shifts $\Delta\nu_{x,y,\mathrm{SC}}$ are,\cite{Litvinenko2015}
+Assuming a beam with a Gaussian distribution in transverse phase-space, with rms size much smaller than the beam pipe, and a total intensity $N$, the incoherent tune shifts $\Delta\nu_{x,y,\mathrm{SC}}$ are, \cite{Litvinenko2015}